Plainfield, New Jersey: The West End

 While the more affluent eastern part of the city has been relatively integrated over the decades, with both Black and white upper-middle-class-to-wealthy families, the West End of Plainfield is the historically middle-class and working-class Black district in the city and features a close-knit African-American community.

 Part of the West End is known to locals as Soulville.

 Mount Olive Baptist Church has been serving the West End as a community of faith since 1870.
 It is considered Plainfield's first Black church.
 As the Black community grew, other congregations branched off from Mount Olive.

 Calvary Baptist Church began in 1897 among a group of Black congregants from Mount Olive, and celebrated its 120th anniversary in 2017 with a series of events.

 Nearby, Shiloh Baptist Church was founded in 1908, also by Mount Olive congregants, and offers many faith-based events to the community, including its Jazz for Jesus program.

 The West End has been eyed recently for redevelopment.

 The White Star, a diner in the West End on West Front Street near Green Brook Park, has been an area meeting spot and landmark for over half a century.

-The West End has grown more Latin in recent years.
+The West End has grown more Latino in recent years.
 As of the 2020 census, 51% of all people living in Plainfield were of Hispanic origin.
 This was up from 25% in 2000 and 40% in 2010.

 In his book Insurrection, Isaiah Tremaine, a Black Plainfield native, credits the influx of Latinos for breathing new life and energy into a city hurting from racism and racial strife in the 1970s.

+Parliament-Funkadelic Way

 The West End was once home to the Silk Palace, a barbershop at 216 Plainfield Avenue owned in part by funk music legend George Clinton, staffed by various members of Parliament-Funkadelic, and known as the "hangout for all the local singers and musicians" in Plainfield's 1950s and 1960s doo-wop, soul, rock and proto-funk music scene.

-In 2022, Plainfield Avenue from Front Street to West Fifth Street was renamed as Parliament Funkadelic Way in honor of its musical history.
+In 2022, the city of Plainfield renamed a section of Plainfield Avenue, from its intersection with Front Street to its intersection with West Fifth Street, as "Parliament Funkadelic Way" in honor of its musical history.